thomashigginbotham/raven-pattern-library/README.md

 Run `npm run serve` to start a development server that watches for changes.
 When you’re ready to publish, use `npm run build` to create a **dist** folder, ready for deployment on another server.

+*Note: Use `npm run serve -- -o` to automatically open your browser.*

 ## Copyright/License

 Raven Pattern Library is freely available under the [MIT license](https://tldrlegal.com/license/mit-license).